Addressing challenges

 We are taking a careful, phased approach:

-• Phase B (until June 2025) — developing detailed requirements and architecture.
+- Phase B (complete) — developing detailed requirements and architecture.

 We're committed to creating a solution that works for everyone who uses it.
 Farmers and industry stakeholders will have many opportunities to contribute to the system's design.
 We’ll publish NAIT replacement system project updates and opportunities to get involved on this page.